brandonson/evict/README.md

 Clone the git repository into a location of your choice.
 Then cd into the root directory of the repo.

+There are two methods of installing Evict-BT.
+The first uses rustpkg, and should probably only be used if you're familiar with rustpkg, as it is currently limited and has several bugs.  `rustpkg install evict` will install Evict-BT according to your RUST_PATH and rustpkg settings.

+The other method of installation uses shell scripts located at the root of the repository.

-Run the `build` script.
+Run the `make` script.
 The evict binary should now be located in <current-dir>/bin.

-Run the `install` script.
+Run the `make_install` script.
 This copies the binary into /usr/local/bin and therefore probably needs root user privileges.
 (It doesn't seem to print anything if it fails, either, which needs looking into)